-Uniquely, Deloitte were the only firm not to divest their consulting practice in the wake of the Sabine-Oxley legislation in the early 2000’s.
-This appears to have been a shrewd move that is now paying dividends as Deloitte has successfully positioned itself as digital transformation and product experts with the creation of Deloitte Digital.
+Uniquely, Deloitte was the only firm not to divest its consulting practice in the wake of the Sabine-Oxley legislation in the early 2000s.
+This appears to have been a shrewd move that is now paying dividends as Deloitte has successfully positioned itself as a digital transformation and product expert with the creation of Deloitte Digital.
 Consulting is Deloitte’s biggest revenue stream and is a key difference between themselves and the other big four firms.

-Deloitte’s purpose is ‘To make an impact that matters’.
-They are focusing their efforts on practical implementation and product operations for large organisations.
-These projects are worth millions of dollars each and position Deloitte well for sell-on work in the future when organizations look to digitise other parts of their business.
+Deloitte’s purpose is ‘To make an impact that matters.
+They are focusing their efforts on practical implementation and product operations for large organizations.
+These projects are worth millions of dollars each and position Deloitte well for sell-on work in the future when organizations look to digitize other parts of their business.

 Receiving an offer from any of the big four firms is something to celebrate in itself and a great achievement.
 Some candidates will receive offers from more than one firm, so, if you had the choice of one of these firms then which one should you choose?

-The differences between the big four is subtle and the graduate application process is equally tough at all of them.
+The differences between the big four are subtle and the graduate application process is equally tough for all of them.
 They all require multiple online assessments and interviews before providing job offers.
 Whilst we have discussed the marginal differences between the work of the big four firms, salary and cultural differences are probably the biggest factors in the decision of candidates applying to the big four.